nasserdr/digiRhythm/README.md

 tools to analyze and visualize the rhythmic behavior of animals.

 **MOST URGENT TO DO:**
+-   [ ] Revamp and reorganize this To-Do list.
 -   [ ] Create a function that visualize the boxplot of activity per hour from day to day.
 -   [ ] Create duo, trio and quadro plots functionalities.